 Refrigerator shelves are easily adjusted to suit individual needs.
 Before adjusting the shelves, remove all food.
 Cantilever shelves are supported at the back of the refrigerator.

 To adjust cantilever shelves:

 1 Lift front edge up.
-2 Pull shelf out.

 Replace the shelf by inserting the hooks at rear of the shelf into the wall bracket.
 Lower the shelf into the desired slots and lock into position.